Why It Works

 Add 3 tablespoons (45ml) homemade or store-bought aji amarillo paste to potatoes, along with the oil, and 4 tablespoons (60ml) lime juice.
 Season with salt.
 Fold together until evenly incorporated, then taste.
 Add the remaining 1 tablespoon (15ml) lime juice, if desired.
 Press plastic directly against the surface of the mashed potatoes and refrigerate until chilled.

 In a medium mixing bowl, stir together tuna (or chicken), onion, and mayonnaise until evenly mixed.
 Season with salt.
 Keep chilled.

 When ready to assemble, lay down an even roughly 1-inch layer of mashed potatoes in the bottom of a 2-quart casserole dish; alternatively, you can build the causa on individual serving plates using a ring mold to help form it into a neat cylinder.

 Next add a roughly 1-inch thick layer of the tuna or chicken salad.
 If adding other ingredients like diced, poached shrimp or diced avocado, layer them in either above or below the tuna or chicken salad.

 Top with a final layer of the mashed potatoes.
 You can garnish the top of your causa with whatever you want, including pieces of black olive, sliced or diced tomato, fresh minced herbs, sliced or diced avocado, pieces of shrimp, et cetera.

 Keep chilled until ready to serve.
 The causa in the casserole can be refrigerated overnight.

-You can find frozen aji amarillo peppers in the freezer section of a well-stocked Latin grocer; a jar of aji amarillo paste is also found at Latin grocers and online as well.
+You can find frozen aji amarillo peppers (in 15 oz bags) in the freezer section of a well-stocked Latin American grocer; 10.5 oz jars of aji amarillo paste are also found at Latin American grocers and online as well.